Project 2: CS 61A Autocorrected Typing Software

 True

 To ensure that you are correctly minimizing the amount of extra computation that is performed after the limit is reached, there is an autograder test that measures the performance of your solution based on the number of function calls that it makes.
+You should aim to minimize the number of recursive calls you make by having the tightest base cases possible.

 Before writing any code, unlock the tests to verify your understanding of the question: